LackOfWitness/west-us-credit-card-fraud/README.md

 ### Load the Dataset:

 - Load the dataset into the notebook using `pandas`.
-- Decide whether to utilize VS Code version control branching to provide code using branching.
+- Utilize VS Code version control branching to provide code using branching.

 ## Step 2: Assign Tasks